Sridhar1431S/Agri-Grow-Guider/README.md

 ## **Introduction**

-**Farm Sathi Grow** is a digital companion for farmers.
+**AI Grow** is a digital companion for farmers.
 It integrates AI technology to provide quick, conversational, and multilingual support to farmers’ queries.
 The platform offers voice-enabled interactions, an editable user profile, and a clean user experience with localized language support.

 ---